 What you will need to harvest

 When you go to gather in Balm of Gilead buds, you will need a basket or container to gather in our harvest.
 Don’t plan to put it in a handkerchief or hat, as the resinous buds will stain the cloth.
-A plastic yogourt container that you add a handle to, is lightweight and will more easily be cleaned than cloth.
+A plastic yogurt container that you add a handle to, is lightweight and will more easily be cleaned than cloth.

 You just use your fingers to harvest and pinch off the buds, using your hands makes it less likely that you will damage the bark of the tree.